terra-dude/Tvmaze-TCL-eggdrop/README.md

 #<botname> - One Becomes Three (E2) (S34) airs at 10:00 on CNTV

-Feel free to modify the tcl... needs some improvements.
+Feel free to modify the tcl... needs some improvements